cocmd/website/docs/get-started.md

 file with the snippets you use while writing emails.
 You can learn all about matches in the [Matches section](../matches/basics).

-* **The files contained in the `config` directory define _HOW_ Espanso should perform its expansions.**
+* **The files contained in the `config` directory define _HOW_ Cocmd should perform its expansions.**
-In other words, this is were you should specify all Espanso's parameters and options.
+In other words, this is were you should specify all Cocmd's parameters and options.
 The `config/default.yml` file defines the options that will be applied to _all applications by default_, unless an _app-specific configuration_ is present for the current app.
 For example, you might want to enable emoji snippets for all apps in the `config/default.yml` file,